-11.4.4.
+11.4.5.
 Family Leave

-Chilean Labour Law does not establish any especial Family Leave.
-Notwithstanding, according to Article 199 of the Labour Code, if a child younger than one year old needs attention at home due to a serious sickness, the working mother or father has the right to request a special Leave of Absence.
-In order to use this Leave of Absence, the employee has to prove the seriousness of the sickness by a medical certificate.
+Chilean Labour Law does not establish any special Family Leave.
+Notwithstanding, according to Article 199 of the Labour Code, if a child younger than 1 year of age needs attention at home due to a serious sickness, the working mother or father has the right to request a special Leave of Absence.
+In order to use this

+Leave of Absence, the employee has to prove the seriousness of the sickness by a medical certificate.

-Also, when the health of a child under eighteen years requires parental care because of a serious accident or illness, or the child is in the final stage terminal or serious illness, severe or likely risk of death, the working mother or father is entitled to a Leave of Absence for the number of hours equivalent to ten ordinary working days per year, distributed at their discretion, which are to be considered as worked hours for all legal purposes.
+Also, when the health of a child under 18 years of age requires parental care because of a serious accident or illness, or the child is in the final stage terminal or serious illness, severe or likely risk of death, the working mother or father is entitled to a Leave of Absence for the number of hours equivalent to ten ordinary working days per year, distributed at their discretion, which are to be considered as worked hours for all legal purposes.

-11.4.5.
-Pregnancy/maternity Leave
+11.4.6.
+Pregnancy/Maternity Leave